Alpha Delta Phi Society: Activities

 As a literary society, members write, read, and discuss literature.
 It also publishes a literary magazine, Echoes From On High.
 Its members participate in undergraduate and graduate literary competitions, supported by the Samuel Eells Literary and Educational Foundation, a separate nonprofit corporation.
 The Bowdoin chapter also hosts the Alpha Delta Phi Visiting Writers Series.
 Other chapters have co-hosted the production of a play or co-sponsored the Queer/Art/Poetics Conference.

-The chapters also hold social events, such as open mic nights and band concerts.
-The society also participates in charitable activities, such as Blind Date With a Book or Book Fairs which raise funds for various organizations, including Books Behind Bars and Seacoast Reads.
+The chapters also hold social events, including open mic nights and band concerts.
+The society also participates in charitable activities, such as Blind Date With a Book or Book Fairs, which raise funds for various organizations, including Books Behind Bars and Seacoast Reads.

 Chapter houses

 The Wesleyan University chapter house was designed by Charles A. Rich in 1906 in collegiate colonial revival style.
 The house is located at 185 High Street in Middletown, also the site of the chapter's 1884 house that was demolished in 1904.
 An addition was added to the rear of the building in 1925.